TorSalve/topography-of-hci/models/README.md

 Feel free to use these models in your research, publications, and educational materials.
 While attribution is not required under CC0, we appreciate citations to help others discover the project.

-## 🛠️ Processing Your Own Models

-If you create your own topography and want to process 3D scans, check out the `topography-builder` tool in the parent directory.

 ## 📧 Contribute

 Have models from your own topography event?
 We'd love to include them!
 Contact us through the main website: https://topography-of-hci.dk/contact/